A tour inside Palmerston North Police Station

 The constables’ room is dominated by each officer’s kit bag ready to head out at a moment’s notice.
 The room is next to the carpark and the double doors allow efficient exit and entry.
 It is also near the cells, an improvement on the previous layout.

-Small things like that made a big difference for frontline constables, Manawatū area commander and today’s tour guide Inspector Ross Grantham said.
+Small things like that make a big difference for frontline constables, Manawatū area commander and today’s tour guide Inspector Ross Grantham said.

 The first floor is home to intelligence, the criminal justice unit and the prevention team, plus the workforce management team that does the rostering for the Central Police District.